Closing a Bank Account Overseas [Foreign Bank Account]

 Interested in closing a bank account but your financial institution won’t let you?
 Welcome to the club.

-Choosing banks with painfully annoying closure policies is one of the biggest mistakes people make before looking into how to open a bank account overseas.
+Choosing banks with painfully annoying closure policies is one of the biggest mistakes people make before looking into the application process of how to open a bank account overseas.

 KEY TAKEAWAYS